Open Public Meetings Act Basics

 Electronic communications by members of a local government’s governing body can implicate the OPMA.

 Electronic Communications Practice Tips.
 Use these practice tips to guide your agency’s OPMA compliance in the context of electronic communications.
-Re-designed and revised with minor clarifications in May 2021.
+Updated to reflect legislative changes as of June 2023.